ICEPAY/OpenCart-3.x/README.md

 Fig. 4

-You will see the following note at the top of the page: “Success: You have modified payments!”
-This means that the installation process has been successful.
+You will see the following note at the top of the page: *“Success: You have modified payments!”* This means that the installation process has been successful.

 ## Configuring the module ##

 To configure the module, log in to your administrator backend.
-Go to Extensions -> Payments, in Payments list find the ICEPAY OpenCart Online Payment Module and click on the Edit button next to it [Fig. 5].
+Go to Extensions -> Payments, in Payments list find the *ICEPAY OpenCart 3.x Online Payment Module* and click on the **Edit** button next to it [Fig. 5].

 Fig. 5